1987–1989 JVP insurrection: Political assassinations

-Officials were targeted after receiving death threats which demanded that the victims leave the United National Party, victims of this manner of assassination included the wife of the MP for Karandeniya district Daya Sepali Senadheera, Tangalle MP Jinadasa Weerasinghe, Galagedara MP W.M.P.G.
+Officials were targeted after receiving death threats which demanded that the victims leave the United National Party, victims of this manner of assassination included the wife of the MP for Karandeniya district Daya Sepali Senadheera; Galagedara MP W.M.P.G.
 Banda, and Borella MP Lesley Ranagal.

 As the insurgency escalated, numerous public figures were assassinated by the JVP.
+On 1 October 1987, the Lanka Sama Samaja Party and Ceylon Communist Party offices were attacked and burnt, while former Deputy Minister for Education and MP for Matara, B. Y. Tudawe was shot, but survived.
 Harsha Abhayawardene, the UNP Secretary General, was killed by JVP gunmen in Wellawatte on 23 December 1987, DJV gunmen fired T-56 guns on full-automatic killing three others.
 Lionel Jayatilleke, Minister of Relief and Rehabilitation, was shot dead on 26 September 1988 near a temple in an attack which killed three other people.
-7 February 1988, Mervyn Cooray, MP for Panadura, survived an assassination attempt.
-On 1 May, the newly elected UNP Secretary General Nandalal Fernando was also killed and the Galle District Minister was shot dead later that month.
+On 7 February 1988, Mervyn Cooray, MP for Panadura, survived an assassination attempt.
+On 1 May, the newly elected UNP Secretary General Nandalal Fernando was also killed and the Galle District Minister G. V. S. de Silva was shot dead later that month.
 On 21 October, Tudor Keerthinanda, a UNP Working Committee Member, was killed.

 Assassination and funeral of Vijaya Kumaratunga

 Vijaya Kumaratunga's assassination was one of the turning points of the insurgency.
 Pro-Kumaratunga groups attacked suspects of both government forces and the DJV with the help given by other socialist anti-insurgent militias.
 Kumaratunga was shot in the head with a Type 56 assault rifle outside his home in the outskirts of Colombo on 16 February 1988 by Lionel Ranasinghe, known as Gamini.
 Ranasinghe confessed to the murder under questioning by the Criminal Investigation Department, saying that he had been carrying out orders given to him by the DJV.
-However, a presidential commission report concluded that President Ranasinghe Premadasa of the UNP and two government ministers, Gamini Lokuge and Ranjan Wijeratne, were behind the Kumaranatunga assassination.
+However, a presidential commission report appointed in 1994 by Kumaratunga widow Chandrika Kumaratunga claimed that President Ranasinghe Premadasa of the UNP and two government ministers, Gamini Lokuge and Ranjan Wijeratne, were behind the Kumaranatunga assassination.

 Kumaratunga's funeral, on 21 February 1988, attracted huge crowds and was the first funeral to be broadcast live on Sri Lankan television.
 It was held at Independence Memorial Square in Colombo as a state funeral, even though he represented the opposition to the UNP government.
 The day of his assassination is widely known as "The Horrible Tuesday" or "The Darkest Tuesday in Sri Lankan History".
 His death is still mourned by many people in Sri Lanka.